Cowden to Hever walk

 -

-After passing the vines go through a metal kissing gate into a small fenced-off field and leave it through a similar gate in the far corner.
+After passing the vines go through a metal kissing gate into a small fenced-off field and leave it through another gate in the far corner.
 Bear left on the other side to go across a small enclosure and through a wooden kissing gate into a field.
 Turn right and go along its right-hand edge.

 You might be able to glimpse Penshurst Place ahead, 2 km away.